andypern/demos/spark-streaming-m7/README.md

 6. ***only works on 3.0.3 sandbox***: run dependency installer:

 		sh ./get_deps.sh
 >this will take several minutes or more.
+It has to download > 600MB worth of dependancies, start/stop some services, and compile some Scala code into a jar file.

 ****Now skip down to the "Edit Variables" section.****